Dachev1/user-service-SavorAI/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Code Architecture

+### User Authentication Refactoring

+The codebase has been refactored to better separate the domain model from the security concerns:

+1. The `User` entity no longer implements Spring Security's `UserDetails` interface
+2. A new `UserPrincipal` adapter class was introduced that:
+   - Implements `UserDetails`
+   - Wraps the `User` entity
+   - Delegates security-related methods to the underlying User entity

+This separation of concerns provides several benefits:
+- Cleaner domain model that focuses on business logic
+- Easier to change security implementation without affecting the core model
+- Better testability of both security and domain logic

+### Role-Based Access Control

+The application implements role-based access control with two primary roles:

+1. **USER** - Regular application users with standard privileges
+2. **ADMIN** - Administrative users with elevated privileges

+Roles are stored in the `User` entity and converted to Spring Security authorities by the `UserPrincipal` class.
+This allows for:

+- Declarative security using `@PreAuthorize` annotations
+- Method-level security checks
+- URL pattern-based access restrictions

+The design makes it easy to add additional roles or fine-grained permissions in the future.

+### Classes affected by the refactoring:
+- `User` - No longer implements UserDetails, now includes a role field
+- `Role` - New enum defining available user roles
+- `UserPrincipal` - New adapter class that implements UserDetails and wraps User
+- `UserDetailsService` - Updated to return UserPrincipal instances
+- `AuthenticationService` - Updated to work with UserPrincipal instead of User
+- `JwtConfig` - Updated to handle UserPrincipal for token generation